Kilwa is a centuries-old UNESCO site of traders and mosques, best explored with the help of a qualified Tanzania tour guide from tourHQ.

 Search Cities in Tanzania

-Sporah Tours is a local Tour company in Tanzania.
-We offer tours all across the country.
-Despite ...
+Adventure Makers is a specialist tour company based in Tanzania.
+We offer tours and travel services ...

 To find the ruined ports and amazing relics of Kilwa, you'll need to venture off the usual tourist-safari trails of Tanzania.
 A UNESCO World Heritage tag, tales of maverick gold merchants, and haunting visions of half-ruined mosques and markets makes it worth it.